LC-Linkous/nanoVNA_python/README.md

 ### Will this be made into a REAL Python library I can import into my project?

 That's the plan!
-Right now, the core library is made of functions for directly interfacing with the nanoVNA series of devices.
+Right now, the core library is made of functions for directly interfacing with the NanoVNA series of devices.
 There are several examples in this README, which will be integrated into the core library as the error checking and features are stabilized.
 We're probably 3-6 months of development and testing away from an official release or library creation.

 ## How often is this library updated?